AutomatedProcessImprovement/simulation-copilot/README.md

 - [x] Provide templated SQL-based tools instead of using raw SQL.
 - [x] Make Anthropic Claude3 work with tools without LangChain on simple queries.
 - [ ] More complex test:
   - (a) provide initial simulation model before asking LLM;
   - (b) then comes the user's request to change something in the model;
   - (c) dump the new model ready for Prosimos simulation.
 - [ ] Add either another agent or tool for running Prosimos simulation to compare the initial and updated simulation model.
 - [ ] Add simple UI because sometimes LLM asks reasonable clarification questions.

-## Get started with the SQL approach
+## Getting started with the SQL approach

 ```shell
 # set up the environment